Mroxny/Cyber_Four/README.md

 Description
 ====

 In "Cyber Four", you can become one of the four bounty hunters of the future.
 Fight gangsters and members of evil organizations to survive in a world corrupted by technology.
-Use all kinds of weapons to destroy your enemies
+Use all kinds of weapons to destroy your enemies.

 To start the game, you must choose one of the four characters.
 Each character has different skills.
 The character you choose will have to complete several missions to complete the game.
 Each mission has five stages.
 Use portals hidden on the level to move between the stages.
 Collect weapons and manage your inventory.

 All levels are procedurally generated, which means no mission will be the same.
 Enemies have different classes and behaviors.
-Each class has a separate set of weapons that they can use
+Each class has a separate set of weapons that they can use.

+***`Keep in mind it's Alpha.
+There is still a HUGE amount of fixes and improvements.`***

 Enjoy!